vitotai/BrewPiLess/doc/DeviceSetup.md

 After editing and applying all devices, click `Refresh Device List` to review the setting.
 If the assigned devices are not listed in the "installed" section, you might need to `Erase EEPROM` and try again.

+Temperature sensors include a calibration offset field, which is added to the sensor value as a single-point calibration.

 To uninstall a device, set the `Function` to `None`.

 ***